This Viewer is No Longer Being Maintained

-The CtrlAltStudio Viewer is developed in order to try out and share a number of ideas, including: Oculus Rift support, stereoscopic 3D display, variable walk & fly speed, and Kinect for Windows control.
-It is based on the Firestorm Viewer which it tracks closely.
+The CtrlAltStudio Viewer was developed in order to try out and share a number of ideas, primarily Oculus Rift support and stereoscopic 3D display, but also variable walk & fly speed, Xbox 360 controller support, and Kinect for Windows control.
+It is based on the Firestorm Viewer and can be used with both OpenSim and Second Life.

-Use the viewer as normal to get to where you want to go, then toggle into “Riftlook” mode (“3D” toolbar button or Ctrl-Alt-3) and don your Rift headset.
+Use the viewer as normal to get to where you want to go, then toggle into “Riftlook” mode (Ctrl-Alt-3), and don your Rift headset.
 Move your head to look around and use the arrow or WASD keys to move about.

-- Viewer configured for Oculus Rift output — Preferences > Graphics > Display Output.
+- Oculus Rift output turned on: Preferences > Graphics > Display Output > Oculus Rift.
+And restart the viewer.

 - If you have configured Oculus Rift output for seated operation, “forwards” is the direction your Rift was pointing when you toggled into Riftlook.